 Google Ads Do Not Show Locksmiths Near You

 I often work from my home in Gilbert, AZ and one of our locks shops is in Gilbert.

 To the right are the result I see on the page, before any scrolling, for when I search Gilbert Locksmith.
 This is what is referred to as ‘above the fold’ because to see below this, I need to scroll.

 Notice anything?
 Everything shown in this screen shot are Ads.
-Google is a company that huge revenue from customers buying ads.
-No locksmith shown is local or “near me.”
-None of them are in Gilbert, though they say so, and none have a shop in Gilbert.
+Google is a company that makes huge revenue from customers buying ads.

 Organic Search Results for “Locksmith Near Me”